davecoll3/magic-8-ball/README.md

   * The favicon icon image is from the open socurce project [Twemoji](https://twemoji.twitter.com/) and was obtained from [favicon.io](https://favicon.io/emoji-favicons/pool-8-ball/).
 It is licensed for use under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).
   * The Orion Nebula image, used as the background image, was obtained from [Pixbay](https://pixabay.com/photos/orion-nebula-emission-nebula-11107/) and was freely used under the [Pixbay license](https://pixabay.com/service/terms/).

 ## Code

-  * The CSS code for the shading around the Magic 8 Ball was adapted from the [Coder's Block](https://codersblock.com/) article [Creating Glow Effects with CSS](https://codersblock.com/blog/creating-glow-effects-with-css/).
+  * The CSS code for the shading around the Magic 8 Ball was adapted from the Coder's Block article ["Creating Glow Effects with CSS"](https://codersblock.com/blog/creating-glow-effects-with-css/).
-  * The CSS code for the Magic 8 Ball animation was adapted from the [Email on Acid](https://www.emailonacid.com/) article [How to Build an Interactive Magic 8 Ball for Email](https://www.emailonacid.com/blog/article/email-development/how-to-build-an-interactive-magic-8-ball-for-email/).
+  * The CSS code for the Magic 8 Ball animation was adapted from the Email on Acid article ["How to Build an Interactive Magic 8 Ball for Email"](https://www.emailonacid.com/blog/article/email-development/how-to-build-an-interactive-magic-8-ball-for-email/).

 Varoious online tutorials were consulted to help better understand the methodadology needed to create this site.
 These include the following:
   * [HTML, CSS, & Javascript: I Created A Magic 8 Ball](https://www.youtube.com/watch?v=SAbd3vn9m0s&ab_channel=SmartTechTip) by Smart Tech Tip.
   * [Magic Eight Ball](https://www.youtube.com/watch?v=1pw7D7GNLNM&ab_channel=CaryRiina) by Cary Riina.
   * [Build Magic 8 ball App | HTML | CSS | Javascript](https://www.youtube.com/watch?v=k3ZLSWQB9AU&ab_channel=AadeshKulkarni) by Aadesh Kulkarni.

+## Acknowledgements

+  * I would like to thank both mentors who assisted me on this project, Oluwaseun Owonikoko and Rohit Sharma.
+  * I would also like to acknowledge the support and advice obtained from the Code Institute Slack community.

   &nbsp;